 Hamburg - Under the Spell of Music

-Whenever there is talk of culture that reaches far beyond Hamburg’s city boundaries, it is usually to do with music.
 Hamburg's great appeal as a music city dates back to the 17th century: it was in 1678 that Europe’s first public opera house opened its gates here on the Gänsemarkt.
 Today, Hamburg’s rich music scene includes three professional orchestras, several distinguished soloists and chamber ensembles, jazz, rock and pop artists, composers, singer-songwriters, electro artists as well as several renowned training institutions.
-Since January 2017, the Elbphilharmonie Hamburg is providing a new venue for many of these artists – and for some of them even a new home: the North German Radio Symphony Orchestra, which has been renamed the NDR Elbphilharmonie Orchestra, is the Grand Hall’s Orchestra in Residence, and the Ensemble Resonanz is the Recital Hall’s Orchestra in Residence.
+As a landmark for the city of music the Elbphilharmonie Hamburg provides a venue for many of these artists – and for some of them even a home: NDR Elbphilharmonie Orchestra is the Grand Hall’s orchestra in residence, and the Ensemble Resonanz is the Recital Hall’s ensemble in residence.

 The people of Hamburg not only love their city, but they also love their music.
 And since Hamburg was never ruled by kings or princes, it has always been the citizens themselves who have shaped the city’s music landscape.
 Public music venues beyond those established by the church started evolving as early as the 18th century.
 1908 saw the opening of one of Europe’s most beautiful concert halls: the Laeiszhalle, which was built in neo-Baroque style.
 And up until WW2, the Laeiszhalle was by no means the only venue for symphonic concerts: the Conventgarten, which was destroyed in 1943, accommodated an even bigger audience than the Laeiszhalle.
-The Elbphilharmonie Hamburg, an architectural gem and the city’s new landmark not only in the realms of music, is now to double Hamburg’s capacities and is providing Hamburg with the great opportunity to (re)gain a prime position among the world’s most eminent music locations.
+The Elbphilharmonie Hamburg, an architectural gem and the city’s landmark not only in the realms of music, doubled Hamburg’s capacities and provides Hamburg with the great opportunity to (re)gain a prime position among the world’s most eminent music locations.

 Hamburg’s music history